kwlzn/beer-thirty-cloudflare/README.md

 4. Sorts within the group by ABV and heatmaps the ABV column.
 5. Renders this in a table for easy tap selection.

-This worker is compiled to a wasm binary, which is then composed with some shims by the `worker-build` binary to produce an E2E working rust Cloudflare worker.
+This code is compiled to a wasm binary, which is then composed with some shims by the `worker-build` binary to produce an E2E working rust Cloudflare worker.

 # Development